mengu/turbogag/docs/TurboGag_Tutorial_Part_1.rst

 Let's learn TurboGears by example.

 Since Reddit is already open sourced we are going to teach you how to build a 9gag clone with TurboGears.
-After this tutorial you will learn:
+We are going to let our users share and like funny and interesting photos and videos.
+Our users will be able to signup via Facebook and vote the submissions.
+After you are done with this tutorial you will learn:

 * Working with built-in authentication and authorization.
 * Working with forms and validation.